-A Jackson network can be translated into a Markovian (G)SM using the same construction in the reverse direction.
+A Jackson network can be translated into a Markovian (G)SM using the reverse construction.

 The two models are identical in a strong sense.
 Precisely, the marking process of the state machine and the queue-length process of the Jackson network have the same infinitesimal generator.